dmbarbour/wikilon/docs/AboutABC.md

 # Awelon Bytecode

-Awelon Bytecode (ABC) is a bedrock component of the Awelon project.
-ABC consists of about forty operators, embedded text, blocks of ABC (to model first class functions), and a [capability secure](http://en.wikipedia.org/wiki/Capability-based_security) model to access external effects.
+Awelon Bytecode (ABC) is the bedrock component of the Awelon project.
+ABC consists of a small number of operators, embedded texts, blocks of ABC (to model first class functions), and a [capability secure](http://en.wikipedia.org/wiki/Capability-based_security) model to access external effects.
 The effects model is further leveraged to support dynamic linking, separate compilation, and performance annotations.

 **Why a new Bytecode?**

-Awelon project has several concepts that are not well supported by existing languages or bytecodes.
-Among these: Awelon is aimed at open distributed systems, which requires special attention to security, serializability, aliasing, and linking.
-Awelon project includes Reactive Demand Programming (see [AboutRDP](AboutRDP.md)) which benefits from declarative optimizations and equational reasoning at the bytecode level.
-Awelon project aims to unify the user and programmer experiences, such that objects are readily shared and directly useful as software components, and even user input is modeled as a continuous stream of code that can be mined for tools and user macros.
+Most bytecodes get entangled with the evaluation environment due to use of aliasing, state, pointers, and jumps.
+While this can aide performance, those bytecodes a poor fit for use cases that involve treating computations, objects, and procedural generation of data as first-class values.
+Further, they are a poor fit for the 'vision' of Awelon project.

+Awelon project explores a different vision for how humans should interact with computers, one oriented towards augmented reality where humans can exist 'within' a computation rather than existing 'above' the computation and apart from it.
+For example, a *streamable* code can easily represent user actions.
+And an [application model](ApplicationModel.md) that is amenable to representation in a codebase makes it easy for humans to control and share their experience.

 **Distinguishing Properties**

-ABC has many interesting or unusual properties that distinguish it from other bytecodes and programming languages.
+Features that ABC pursues:

 * ABC is *streamable*.
-This means the bytecode can be incrementally executed as it arrives then quickly forgotten.
-We might stream bytecode to modify a web page, subscribe to a publishing service, or command a robot in real time.
-The bytecode can manipulate values and/or capability-based APIs.
-Streamability is essential to the Awelon project vision, to support new forms of tooling.
-For comparison, conventional bytecodes are designed for the [stored-program computer](http://en.wikipedia.org/wiki/Von_Neumann_architecture#History), and might 'jump back' to model a loop.
-ABC is streamed, not stored, and ABC does not jump.
-Loops are modeled instead using [fixpoint combinators](http://en.wikipedia.org/wiki/Fixed-point_combinator#Strict_fixed_point_combinator).

-* Unlike most bytecodes, ABC is *weakly legible*.
-Natural numbers have an obvious encoding, e.g. `#42` encodes the number forty-two.
-Text literals can be embedded directly.
-Basic operators use printable characters, visible in a text editor.
-Effects are accessed through visually obvious and often human-meaningful tokens between curly braces, e.g. `{foo}` (perhaps guarded by HMAC).
-In a suitable environment, even richly structured data - meshes, images, matrices, graphs, music notation, etc. - might be [embedded as renderable literal objects](doc/ExtensibleLiteralTypes.md) in ABC.
-The intention is to simplify learning ABC, debugging, disassembly, modification, and extraction of useful software components.

-* ABC is almost purely *functional*.
-ABC's basic operators have purely functional semantics.
-ABC does not have a concept for references or aliasing.
-And ABC's value types are immutable.
-Further, side-effects are uniformly constrained to respect *spatial idempotence* and *causal commutativity*: invoking the same effect twice with the same argument must be the same as invoking it once, and ordering of effects is controlled only by the computation of arguments.
-Thus even effectful code allows a lot of nice equational reasoning (and optimizations) similar to pure code.

-* ABC supports a high degree of deterministic parallelism.
-Any block application (operators `$` or `?`) may be computed in serial or in parallel without changing the result of a valid program.
-The difficulty isn't one of finding opportunities for parallelism, but rather one of optimizing it.
-Developers may guide parallelism explicitly by use of annotations, and optimizers may inject parallelism decisions based on heuristics and profiling.

-* ABC is multi-paradigm, but in a rather non-conventional sense.
-ABC can support *functional, imperative, or reactive* programming based on the compiler used and the set of effectful capabilities made available as arguments to the program.
-Valid optimizations for ABC are the same regardless of paradigm.
-A single ABC subprogram can often be reused for many different paradigms.

-* ABC is a [*tacit, concatenative* language](http://concatenative.org/wiki/view/Concatenative%20language), similar in nature to Forth, Joy, Factor, and Cat.
-Concatenating two valid ABC subprogram strings is the same as composing their functions, and it is trivial to extract subprograms into reusable software components.
-Though, unlike the aforementioned languages, ABC doesn't allow user-defined names (that's left to [higher level languages](AboutAO.md)) and is not stack-based (instead operating on products, sums, and numbers).

-* ABC is *strongly typesafe*, and amenable to static analysis.
-To the extent safety isn't validated statically, the runtime may enforce it dynamically.
-It is feasible to typecheck and infer safety for most ABC code, with minimal runtime checks at certain boundaries, e.g. when working with remote systems or side effects.

-* ABC supports [*substructural* typing](http://en.wikipedia.org/wiki/Substructural_type_system), in the form of adding affine (no copy) and relevant (no drop) attributes to blocks.
-This allows ABC to enforce structured programming behaviors without relying on a structured syntax.

-* ABC is highly suitable for *open, distributed programming*.
-Arbitrary values can be serialized, communicated, and incrementally updated via streaming bytecode.
-Blocks are easily serialized and can model first class functions, mobile agents, or interactive applications.
-Capability secure effects and cryptographic value sealing can enable ad-hoc mashups of mutually distrustful subprograms and services.
-ABC's unusual separate compilation and linking model makes it easy to securely reuse code and data across independent services.

-* ABC is highly suitable for staged programming.
-First class functions in ABC have a simple representation as blocks of ABC code, which makes it easy to recompile a function composed in an earlier programming stage.
-This is very useful for developing domain specific languages because they can achieve a high level of performance and compilation to native code.
+This means bytecode can be incrementally processed, e.g. to modify a state, then quickly forgotten.
+In practice, this means the bytecode cannot support backwards 'jumps'.
+ABC takes this a step further and simply avoids jumps entirely.
+However, conditional behavior and loops may still be expressed in terms of first-class functions and fixpoint combinators.

+* ABC aims to be *weakly legible*, such that a human who knows code can easily develop or debug it via simple text editor.
+Better, it should support editable views suitable for direct human manipulations (such as [claw](CommandLine.md)).
+Ideally, such editable views could be extended to support richly structured, interactive data (meshes, image canvases, matrices, graphs, music notation, etc..).

+* ABC is purely functional.
+Computations may freely be cached, replicated, recomputed, and are characterized by values produced.
+ABC does support a potential escape for this, via tokens.
+But Awelon project uses tokens compatible with pure computation.

+* ABC supports very large values, such that massive databases or filesystems can be modeled as first-class values.
+This is achieved by a *value stowage* concept - essentially, an explicit approach to virtual memory.
+This reduces need to integrate external databases or filesystems, which is convenient for purely functional computations.

+* ABC will support scalable multi-processor parallelism, guided by annotation.
+Long term, there may also be support for fine-grained data parallelism, accelerating subprograms via GPGPUs or similar.

+* ABC is a tacit, concatenative bytecode.
+It is not difficult to refactor and extract a subprogram for reuse elsewhere.
+This couples with the ease of parametric abstraction in pure code.

 ## The ABC Stream